KSwapOrg/KSwap-Keeta-DAPP-Template/README.md

 ## License

 Business Source License 1.1 (BSL)

-- Non-commercial use permitted
-- Use on Keeta Network permitted
+1. **Effective Date**: 2025-09-25
-- Converts to MIT after 2 years
+2. **Change Date**: 2027-09-25 (converts to MIT after 2 years)
+3. **Change License**: MIT
+4. **Additional Use Grant**: Non-commercial use and any use on the Keeta Network is permitted.
+Production/commercial use outside the Keeta Network requires a commercial license from KSwap Organization.

-See LICENSE file for details.
+See LICENSE file for complete details.

 ## Support